 I can’t wait to see this installed in a real kitchen!

-Art wall – Yes there’s a refrigerator behind this.
+Art wall – Can you even tell there’s a refrigerator behind this?

 They have new technology where you can just push in with your hip and the door opens.
+So amazing!
 Read all about how you can customize this system here.

 Mr. Steam hosted a beautiful lunch for us on the last day where I learned all about the amazing benefits of having a steam shower in your home!

-I wish I had been in this presentation before I renovate my bathrooms last year!
+I wish I had been in this presentation before I renovated my bathrooms last year!
 I would definitely have installed one in my main bathroom!
-Especially because I’m a Finn, so I grew up with a wood-heated sauna which is very steamy at the same time.
+Especially because I’m a Finn, so I grew up with a wood-heated sauna, which is also very steamy.

 Who knew there were so many amazing benefits of steam: